gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

     :align: center

 | ``elif`` can be used to provide another choice by testing to see if its condition is True.
-| The code below checks if the A button is pressed and displays "A" if it is.
+| The code below checks if the A-button is pressed and displays "A" if it is.
-| If A is not pressed, the code then checks if the B button is pressed and displays "B" if it is.
+| If A is not pressed, the code then checks if the B-button is pressed and displays "B" if it is.

 .. code-block:: python